tulustul/Civi-Orbis/wiki/gdd.md

 #### Religion

-TODO
+Religion is similar to how [nations](#Nation) work.
+You accumulate `faith` points which enables you to found religion and progress through the religion tree.
+Every tile on the map has a distribution of religions.
+Each city generate `religion pressure power` and in each turn the distribution is recalculated.

+Each player can pick a state religion if his policies allow that.
+Cities with a majority of this religion get extra happiness and cities with foreign religion get extra unhappiness.
+Some of the religion bonuses are active only if the religion is a state religion.
+You get better relations with states with the same state religion.

-#### Lawmaking
+### Lawmaking

-Each area has several law slots which can be filled with laws.
-Some laws require specific social structures.
-A few turns of a gap is required between changing the laws.
+Each policy area has several law slots which can be filled with laws.
+Some laws require specific policies.
+A few turns of a gap is required between changing the law.

 ## Diplomacy